 - 25% bonus when you redeem points through the Chase Ultimate Rewards travel portal

 - Primary car rental insurance when renting for business purposes, plus purchase and extended warranty protection

-This card is fantastic for small business owners.
-It’s our TOP small business card recommendation because of its solid benefits and points earning rate.
-And it’s the highest public sign-up bonus we’ve seen for a Chase small business card.
+The Ink Business Preferred is fantastic for small-business owners.
+It’s our top small-business card recommendation because of its solid benefits and points earning rate.
+And it’s the highest public sign-up bonus we’ve seen for a Chase small-business card.

-There are other personal Chase Southwest cards to consider, and each has the same limited-time welcome bonus as the Chase Southwest Premier, through June 10, 2019.
-You’ll earn 60,000 Southwest points after spending $2,000 on purchases in the first three months of account opening:
+There are other personal Chase Southwest cards to consider, too.
+Each has the same welcome bonus as the Chase Southwest Premier.
+You’ll earn 60,000 Southwest points after spending $1,000 on purchases in the first three months of account opening:

 - Southwest Rapid Rewards® Plus Credit Card – $69 annual fee

 - Southwest Rapid Rewards® Priority Credit Card – $149 annual fee (this card comes with more perks than the others)

 If you don’t qualify for a personal card, consider:

 - Southwest Rapid Rewards® Premier Business Credit Card – 60,000 Southwest points after spending $3,000 on purchases in the first three months of account opening, $99 annual fee

 - Southwest Rapid Rewards® Performance Business Credit Card – 80,000 bonus points after spending $5,000 on purchases in the first three months of account opening (yowza!)